 What does it mean?
 It means to say that Jesus is God and all that that implies.
 And if you're God, that implies sovereignty and authority.

-Let me talk a little further about that.
-The selection of the word kurios here for Lord, that's a very important selection.
-There are two words in the Greek language, still are, I think, that could be used to refer to Lord or Master, one is kurios and the other is despotes.
-And if you study the background of those two words, and even how they've sort of come down to us, we have a word in English despot, when we think of the word despot we think of someone who is in authority and someone who is in power, but with a certain level of high-handedness, don't we, or a certain kind of illegitimacy or abuse or unearned, undeserved power.
-To say someone is despotic or a despot is to assume that they have somehow garnered power that they don't really deserve and it doesn't belong to him...to them and somehow has been gained not by the will of the people or those who have the right to give it, but it's been illegitimately usurped.
+Let me talk a little further about that: The selection of the word kurios here for Lord; that's a very important selection.
+There are two words in the Greek language, still are, I think, that could be used to refer to “Lord” or “Master.”
+One is kurios and the other is despots.
+And if you study the background of those two words, and even how they've sort of come down to us, we have a word in English, “despot.”
+When we think of the word “despot” we think of someone who is in authority and someone who is in power, but with a certain level of high-handedness, don't we, or a certain kind of illegitimacy or abuse or unearned, undeserved power.
+To say someone is despotic or a despot is to assume that they have somehow garnered power that they don't really deserve and it doesn't belong to him...to them and has somehow been gained not by the will of the people or those who have the right to give it, but it's been illegitimately usurped.

 But the word kurios is just the opposite of that.
 Kurios means supreme power with authority with legitimacy.
-It is a word that expresses an authority that is valid, lawful and legitimate.
+It is a word that expresses an authority that is valid, lawful, and legitimate.
 And kurios is used here.
 Jesus is legitimately, validly Lord.
 He is Lord lawfully.
 He is Lord legally.
 He is Lord by virtue of nature who He is.
 So the root idea of kurios is legitimate sovereignty, legitimate authority.
 And, of course, the ultimate legitimate authority in the universe is God.
-That's why in the Old Testament the Greek translation of the Old Testament, that helps us to understand word usages, in the Greek translation the original Old Testament is Hebrew, but if you look at a Greek translation you will find that where Lord is used in the Old Testament, the Greek Old Testament uses the word kurios 6,156 times.
-So that...and that to represent Yahweh...to represent God.
-So 6,156 times the Greek translators of the Old Testament translate the tetragrammaton, that is to say Yahweh, Lord kurios.
+That's why in the Old Testament, the Greek translation of the Old Testament...
+That...
+That helps us to understand word usages, in the Greek translation.
+The original Old Testament is Hebrew.
+But if you looked at a Greek translation you will find that where Lord is used in the Old Testament, the Greek Old Testament uses the word kurios 6,156 times; so that...and that to represent “Yahweh,” to represent “God.”
+So 6,156 times the Greek translators of the Old Testament translate the Tetragrammaton, that is to say Yahweh, Lord, kurios.
 So they would understand that kurios in the Old Testament refers to God.
-It's a proper name for God affirming His legitimate sovereign power and authority.
+It's a proper name for God, affirming His legitimate sovereign power and authority.
 You come in to the New Testament, the writers of the New Testament use kurios all the time.
 It has become, in the Greek language, of course, the name for God.
 So when it says Jesus is Lord, when it says you must confess Jesus as Lord, you are confessing Him as God with all that that implies.
-That implies authority, that implies sovereignty.
+That implies authority.
+That implies sovereignty.

-No king of royal blood and right never had such a birth in Israel.
+No king of royal blood and right ever had such a birth in Israel.
 This is just so much contrasting the glory of who He was.
 This will be a sign for you.
-Don't get too mystical about the word sign, it just means a plain ole sign, just a physical sign, nothing spiritual, nothing supernatural about the sign.
+Don't get too mystical about the word “sign.”
+It just means a plain old sign, just a physical sign, nothing spiritual, nothing supernatural about the sign.
 It's used in a very plain way.
-A sign...you know what a sign is for, a sign is to point you somewhere.
+A sign...
+You know what a sign is for; a sign is to point you somewhere.
 A sign is to identify something.
 And that's exactly what he's saying.
 You're going to have a sign.
 This is what you're going to look for.
 You're going to have to find a baby wrapped in cloths.
-Well, any baby born would be wrapped in cloths, they did that with all of them.
+Well, any baby born would be wrapped in cloths; they did that with all of them.
 In fact, not to wrap a baby in cloth was...was the worst imaginable treatment.
-If you go back to Ezekiel 16 there's an interesting analogy there, it's a description that the prophet Ezekiel gives, and he pictures a baby coming out of its mother's womb, very graphic, one of the most graphic chapters in the Bible, the baby comes out of the mother's womb and its all bloody and the cord is still attached.
-And the baby is just thrown out into a field.
+If you go back to Ezekiel 16 there's an interesting analogy there, it's a description the prophet Ezekiel gives, and he pictures a baby coming out of its mother's womb.
+It’s very graphic, one of the most graphic chapters in the Bible.
+The baby comes out of the mother's womb and it’s all bloody and the cord is still attached.
+And the baby is just thrown out in a field.
 And God makes that baby analogous to Israel.
-And He says...When I found you, nobody had cut your umbilical cord, nobody had washed you with water, nobody had rubbed you with salt...which was used as an antiseptic in case there were any wounds in the birth of the child...and it says nobody had wrapped you in cloths.
+And He says when I found you, nobody had cut your umbilical cord, nobody had washed you with water, nobody had rubbed you with salt — which was used as an antiseptic in case there were any wounds in the birth of the child — and it says nobody had wrapped you in cloths.

 Well, that would be a sign to some degree, but any baby they found would be wrapped like that and there might have been more than one.
 So there's a further indicator that will really narrow it down, "You'll find this baby wrapped in cloths and lying in a manger."
 It's a feed trough for animals.
 That would limit it to the right baby.

-So they were going to have to go looking to find the baby who is the Savior of the world, who is the anointed King and Priest and Prophet of God who is God Himself, Yahweh in human flesh.
-And they would find Him wrapped like any other baby without any distinguishing marks with the exception that He was lying in a feed trough.
-This is a very normal looking baby, nothing to distinguish this baby from any other baby except the place its laying.
+So they were going to have to go looking to find the baby who is Savior of the world, who is the anointed King and Priest and Prophet of God, who is God Himself, Yahweh in human flesh.
+And they would find Him wrapped like any other baby, without any distinguishing marks, with the exception that He was lying in a feed trough.
+This is a very normal looking baby, nothing to distinguish this baby from any other baby except the place it’s laying.